 What can be the consequences of insurance fraud?

 Insurers take insurance fraud very seriously.
-If an insurer suspects fraud, it may investigate the claim or insurance application.
-If it is discovered that you are committing insurance fraud, there can be serious consequences.
-We explain the consequences of insurance fraud here.
+If an insurer suspects fraud, it may launch an investigation into the claim or the insurance application.
+If it is discovered that you have committed insurance fraud, this can have serious consequences.
+Here, we explain the consequences of insurance fraud.

 #1 Termination of insurance

-Insurance with which fraud has been committed is almost always terminated by the insurer.
-For example: you reported a broken cell phone as stolen during your vacation.
-If the insurer discovers this, there is a good chance he will terminate your continuous travel insurance immediately.
-Do you have other ongoing insurances with the same insurer?
-Then he will assess whether they will terminate these as well.
-By committing insurance fraud, you damage the trust of the insurer.
-They can no longer be sure that you are abiding by the agreed-upon insurance rules, and therefore almost always choose to terminate all current insurance policies.
-Insurance fraud therefore affects all your insurance policies, not just the one you commit fraud with.
+The insurer will almost always cancel the policy involved in the fraud.
+For example: you reported a broken cell phone as stolen while on vacation.
+If the insurer discovers this, there is a good chance they will immediately cancel your ongoing travel insurance.
+Do you have any other active policies with the same insurer?
+If so, they will assess whether to cancel those as well.
+By committing insurance fraud, you undermine the insurer’s trust.
+They can no longer be certain that you will adhere to the agreed-upon insurance terms, and therefore almost always choose to terminate all current policies.
+Insurance fraud thus affects all your insurance policies, not just the one with which you commit fraud.

 #2 Coverage is denied

-When insurance fraud is identified, an insurer will always deny payment of the claim.
-It may even be the case that an entire claim is denied when in fact only a small portion has been fraudulent.
-Imagine your home is broken into.
-A number of things are stolen, including a television and some jewelry.
-When filling out the claim, you decide to list an additional cell phone as stolen.
-Nice touch, right?
-Not really, because if the insurer finds out, it may refuse to pay out the entire claim.
-The insurer will not reimburse the claim and you are then stuck with a lot of expenses.
+If insurance fraud is detected, an insurer will always refuse to pay the claim.
+It’s even possible that an entire claim will be denied, even though only a small portion of it involved fraud.
+Imagine that your home is burglarized.
+A number of items are stolen, including a television and some jewelry.
+When filling out the claim form, you decide to list an extra cell phone as stolen.
+A nice bonus, right?
+Not really, because if the insurer finds out, they can refuse to pay the entire claim.
+The insurer won’t cover the damage, and you’ll be left with a lot of expenses.

 #3 Registration in insurer fraud register

-If your insurance is terminated because of insurance fraud, the insurer stores your information in their registry.
-Many people confuse this with a so-called "blacklist.
-Insurers do not keep a blacklist of individuals, but they do record it when and why an insurance policy was terminated.
-It's meant to alert their own organization and ensure that you can't get insurance there again.
-Internal registrations are not visible to other insurers.
+If your insurance policy has been terminated due to insurance fraud, the insurer will record your information in its database.
+Many people confuse this with a so-called“blacklist.”
+Insurers do not maintain a blacklist of individuals, but they do record when and why an insurance policy was terminated.
+This is intended to alert their own organization and ensure that you cannot take out another policy with them.
+Internal records are not visible to other insurers.

 #4 CIS registration